Jamie-Kim/RansomGuard/README.md

 # Ransomguard
-For more information, visit the [Ransomguard website](https://www.ransomguard.ca).
-For the latest installer, visit the [Ransomguard releases page](https://github.com/yourusername/yourproject/releases).
+For the latest installer, visit the (https://www.ransomguard.ca).

 ## Introduction